Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

     # you can overwrite the value
     trainer = Trainer(benchmark=False)

-    # defaults to False when deterministic is True
+    # `benchmark` defaults to False when deterministic is True
     trainer = Trainer(deterministic=True)

 deterministic